AndroidJamSriLanka/Wildlife-Lover/README.md

-Current Situation - I have done with UploadActivity and ViewActivity GUIs.
+Current Situation - I have done with UploadActivity and ViewActivity GUIs